Albatrosses are dying for a meal

 The Albatross Task Force

 The Albatross Task Force was set up to help stop albatrosses and other seabirds dying as bycatch.
 Through working with governments and fishing fleets, they have transformed the fortunes of seabirds in South Africa and Namibia, and the lucky albatrosses that feed there are now safe.
 But albatrosses wander widely, and they are still in danger around South America and on the High Seas.
 The Albatross Task Force needs your help to make commercial fishing safe for all albatrosses, not just the lucky few.

 Together we can save the albatross from extinction

 A yellow-nosed albatross that fledges from Gough Island might fly west or east depending on the wind.
 If she goes towards South Africa, the work of the Albatross Task Force will help keep her safe.
 But if the wind carries her towards South America, she may not survive.
 You can help to change this by supporting the Albatross Task Force today!

 See the Impact of your gift

-As a Friend of the Albatross you'll recieve our exclusive twice-yearly Impact newsletter.
+As a Friend of the Albatross you'll receive our exclusive twice-yearly Impact newsletter.
 This is a great way to see how your support is helping to save these iconic birds.